ccpinotti/oop-game-training/readme.md

 3. The two players will use A and L to move across the screen.

-4.First one to the end wins
+4. First one to the end wins
-  (figure out how to track that)
+**racers**
+ - 'rabbitImage' (string)
+ - 'turtleImage' (String)
+ - 'moveRacer' (function)
+**the track**
+ - 'backgroundImage' (string)
+ - 'audioInLoop' (boolean)
+ - 'hasWon' (boolean)

 ### Racing Game Story
 1. The racing game is set up between two players, that will race cars across the board.
 2. The players will be able to advance the car 5px per click.
 3. Both users will have different cars, but the same attributes making everything equal.
 4. Once a player reaches the other side a message will pop up proclaiming them the winner.
 5. The game will also have a reset button.
 6. Sounds can be added to the cars so that each click makes a engine noise.
 7. One player will use the A button and the other will use L. The player can only go in one direction across the screen.

 **Car**